Svetlana Broz

-Svetlana Broz (7 July 1955 – 22 March 2025) was a Bosnian author and physician who specialised in cardiology.
+Svetlana Broz (Светлана Броз; 7 July 1955 – 22 March 2025) was a Bosnian author and physician who specialised in cardiology.
 She was the granddaughter of the Yugoslav leader Josip Broz Tito.

 Biography

 Svetlana Broz was born 7 July 1955 in Belgrade, then the capital of Yugoslavia (now the capital city of Serbia), the youngest child of Žarko Broz|Žarko Leon Broz (1924–1995), Josip Broz Tito's eldest son, and Zlata Jelinek-Broz from Tuzla.
 As a teenager, Broz worked as a free-lance journalist from 1970 to 1975; many of her articles and interviews were published in newspapers and magazines.

 She graduated from the Belgrade Medical School in 1980, and had served as a cardiologist at the Military Medical Academy from 1981 to 1999, and volunteered her services at the outbreak of the war in Bosnia and Herzegovina in 1992.
 Her newest project was about inter-ethnic marriages entered into during the war.
 At the outbreak of the war in Bosnia and Herzegovina in 1992 she volunteered to work as a cardiologist in the atrocity zones.
 Over and over again her patients told her how their survival had been possible only thanks to individuals with the courage to stand up against the ethnic violence perpetrated by members of their own ethnic group, and in January 1993 she began interviewing for the book that describes these human experiences during the Bosnian War.
 The book was published in Bosnia and Herzegovina in 1999 with a title Dobri ljudi u vremenu zla and in 2003 in the United States under the title Good People in an Evil Time.

 In 2000, she moved to Sarajevo, Bosnia and Herzegovina permanently.
 The reason for this was, as she stated in a 2005 interview for Bosnian daily newspaper Nezavisne novine: "After the NATO intervention, I moved to Sarajevo.
 Twenty years ago, Belgrade was a European metropolis, a city that I loved a lot.
 Unfortunately, in a way that city has lost its soul.
 Sarajevo, despite going through a four-year-long siege of hell, kept its soul intact.
 I love Bosnia and Herzegovina, I feel as this is my homeland.
 Last year I even became a citizen."

 Broz died in Belgrade on 22 March 2025, at the age of 69.